LANDSCAPE PHOTOGRAPHY LOCATION GUIDES:

 Best avoided: no sunrises as valley is steep sided.

-Parking: free parking at damn wall.
+Parking: free parking at foot of the dam.

 Access: extended easy walking required for best vantage points.